Advertisement

 Sheltering the lanai are the trees, the thick foliage, the cantilever of the second floor, and the eaves higher up.
 Photographed by Ed Simon.

-Nestled in a forested subdivision, fronting a running stream fed by Hinulugan Taktak Waterfalls, the home is in conversation with its environment.
+Nestled in a forested subdivision, fronting a running stream fed by Hinulugan Taktak Waterfalls, this home is in conversation with its environment.
 The house features a glass-clad double-height living room overlooking the thirteen narra and mahogany trees that surround the home.
-Meanwhile, the second floor bedrooms cantilever over the ground floor to create shelter for the dining area and lanai from the sun and rain.
+Meanwhile, the second-floor bedrooms cantilever over the ground floor to create shelter for the dining area and lanai from the sun and rain.
 On the deck, there is an entire canopy of trees, with the treetops bringing fresh air to the property.

 tropical design